jw4rd/shieldMill/README.md

 That's it!
 When the design is done select the machine you are using and click "MAKE".
-This will prompt you for a filename and download a file to the downloads location of your device and send to milling machine.
+This will prompt you for a filename and download a file to the downloads location of your device.
 The cut file for the 1/32" endmill will be "filename_32" and if the 1/64" pass checkbox is selected there will be a second downloaded "filename_64".

 <!---